usmanmusa1920/flask-unity/docs/error_pages.rst

 Error pages
 ###########

-There are 12 default error pages that have been implemented in sakyum.
+There are 12 default error pages that have been implemented in flask_unity.
 These error pages include:

 Error page of `400` for bad request